pashmaklang/pashmak/doc/en/1_Basics.md

 out ^; # second operation
 ```

-here, mem is a operation and `'something to print\n'` is argument of that, and
+here, mem is an operation and `'something to print\n'` is the argument of that, and
-out is a operation and `^` is argument of that.
+out is an operation and `^` is the argument of that.

 but what is the function of this code?